Registry Doctor virus removal guide

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks.|

 |Damage||Decreased web browsing experience, pop-up windows, fake system alerts.|

 To eliminate Registry Doctor Trojan.Clicker our malware researchers recommend scanning your computer with Spyhunter.

-There are many various malicious programs that are disguised as legitimate and useful software.
-Some of them might be designed to cause computer infections, steal personal, confidential details, control computers remotely and so on.
-Typically, programs of this type get installed when people use carelessly browse, use questionable software or sources to download it.
+There are many malicious programs that are disguised as legitimate and useful software.
+Some are designed to cause computer infections, steal personal, confidential details, control computers remotely, and so on.
+Typically, these programs are installed when people browse the web carelessly and use dubious software or sources to download them.

 How did Registry Doctor infiltrate my computer?

 Do not open attachments (or web links) presented in irrelevant emails without carefully analyzing them first.
 If such an email is received from a suspicious, unknown email address, leave the contents unopened.
 Download all software from official websites (or other trustworthy sources) only.
 Each download/installation should be handled properly.
 Study software setups and check "Custom", "Advanced" settings and options.
 If there are any offers to download/install unwanted apps, they should be dismissed.
 Update installed software via implemented functions or tools provided by official software developers.
 Other tools might cause installation of malicious programs.
 Have a reputable anti-virus or anti-spyware suite installed and enabled.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Registry Doctor application: